MR-Addict/MR-Addict/README.md

 I have a strong passion for technology and enjoy exploring new tools.
 Here's a little bit more about me:

-- 🔭 I’m currently working on building my portfolio and contributing to open source projects.
+- 🔭 I’m currently working on building my personal website and contributing to open source projects.
 - 🌱 I’m constantly learning frontend techonolgies and keeping improving my skills.
 - 👯 I’m looking to collaborate on any project that aligns with my interests and expertise.
 - 💼 I'm also writing some intersting projects, you can have a look on my pinned repositories.